Team-Turbo-Hamster/hamster-help-be/README.md

 ### Environment Variables

 This project requires several environment variables to be set.
-Use the command below to copy `.env.sample`:
+Use the command below to copy set up environment variables:

 ```
+    mkdir environment
-    cp ./env/.env.sample ./env/.env.development
+    cp sample-environment environment/development.js
 ```

 Open `.env.development` and set the keys as below: